MovinIn/adventures-in-literature-and-film/README.md

 4. Specify temporal and spatial aspects
 5. Specify Causality: Things must happen for a reason.
 ### Plot
+#### Part 1
 1. Grew up in a middle class family: Father does not want Robinson to leave.
 He wants him to stay at home where it is safe, where he can enjoy the luxury of life.
 He says to Robinson so profusely.
 Robinson is deterred for a few weeks or so, but his drive for adventure at sea entices him so much that he leaves without his parents' consent - for neither his mother nor his father would grant him any such thing.
 2. Robinson then sailed to sea: the first two times he was nearly swamped.
 As it were, mountains of water towered over the ship, in which the crew had to chop off the masts in order to stay afloat.
 3. Robinson then garnered his own crew and decided to sail out for adventure; however, he was captured by `Moors` (Pirates) and spent two years in captivity.
 He escaped because he was a fisherman, taking a ship out to sea and throwing off his `Moor` supervisor.
 He and `Xury` then set off to sail for adventure themselves, freeing themselves from the Pirates.
 4. Robinson sails to the island of the Negroes, where he stocks up on corn and water.
 He kills a few creatures on his way for skin.
 5. He is taken in by some European boat.
 This boat drops him off in Brazil.
 The captain buys everything he has, giving Robinson a huge fortune.
 He sells Xury, who wanted to be a seafarer with the Captain as well.
 6. He now controls a plantation in Brazil and lives on it for 4 years.
 If he learned his lesson, he would have stayed: yet his yearning for adventure and sea pushed him to embark on a mission to be able to secretly transport Negroes for their plantations (his and his friends').
 7. This voyage goes very poorly, leaving him stranded on a random island far away from Brazil and far away from his comfort based on his Brazil plantation.
+#### Part 2
+1. Spawned in: grabbed things from a ship and put it onto his raft.
+He anchors the raft down once high tide starts, because the land was too steep; needed to wait to level it out, lest his cargo falls into the water.
+2. He grabs all the cargo from the ship onto land using a raft 11 or 12 trips.
+Nearly loses much of the heavy materials but still retains a bit of them after falling in.
+3. He builds a tent and wants to find drink, food, shelter, and a lookout for the Sea, in case another ship could provide his deliverance.
+4. Creates a journal in which he notes his daily log.
+In this journal he jots how he survives and creates a nice little home for himself in the NNW cave.
+5. Notable achievements: He builds a Wall to defend himself against animals.
+6. Barley seems to grow out of nowhere, even when there is no reason for it to grow in this sort of environment.
+He seems to find corn as well.
+7. He experiences an earthquake.
+He finds wreckage of the same ship due to a hurricane and an earthquake.
+He grabs barrels and brings it back to his home.
+8. He gets ill.
+9. Sees a vision: 'Seeing all these Things have not brought thee to Repentance, now thou shalt die'
+10. Starts to become more and more Christian, referring back to the Bible and living by faith not by sight.
+11.